SaMajerus/capstone-proposal/README.md

 * 15:25:  Importing the 'csharpteamweek' project's package.
 * 15:30:  Saved the project, closing Unity Editor.
 (Import of the Team Week project's exported package was successful.)
 [Updating activity log]
 * 15:45:  Beginning work on Capstone Proposal.
+* 16:45:  Pushing this entry and the Proposal document to remote repo.